stormsson/dockerflow/README.md

-# TensorBoard exposed on port 6006
-# IPython exposed on port 8888

-# Python server exposed on port 8080

-This image contains a pre made environment to work with tensorflow and tensorflow-js.
+This image contains a pre made environment to work with tensorflow, tensorflow-js and keras.

 Frontend
 ========

 To check the frontend simply run the container with:

-docker run -d -p 8080:8080 camillo/dockerflow
+docker run -d -p 8080:8080 ccamillo/dockerflow

  and open your browser to http://localhost:8080/static/html/